The autistic child in your life brings you so much joy — but that does not mean it’s easy to buy them Christmas presents.

 Sensory-friendly furniture, such as the pieces from Nugget, can be moved and manipulated from couches and chairs into forts and other play zones.
 They’re soft to the touch and easy on the eyes, too.
 They will turn your bonus room into a safe, soft space and one where they can create and play.

 Having such tools on hand is particularly important this year, too.
 As we’re all spending more time inside, it’s vital to have a place where your child feels comfortable playing.
 Sensory room furniture can help complete your play area and make it into the perfect recreational zone for your child with autism.

 Does your child find solace in art?
 If so, consider signing them up to receive a Maker crate, a monthly delivery subscription that delivers art supplies to your doorstep.

-The crates come tailored by age — even if you have a teenager to buy for, there’s a Maker crate for them, too.
+The crates come tailored by age — even if you have a teenager to buy for, there’s a Maker crate for them.
 But the activities that come are both educational and engaging for your child.
-Plus, as we said, art and creation can be a relaxing activity for children, especially those with autism.
+As we said, art and creation can be relaxing activities for children, especially those with autism.

 Getting them into art can be a great benefit to both of you.
-If you like, you can order yourself an adult Maker crate, too.
+You can also order yourself an adult Maker crate if you like.
 That way, you can craft together — a gift for everyone.

 6. Books on Autism

-Finally, you’ll always find books on the list of best gifts for autistic children.
-Your child gains so much from reading about other kids who are like them.
-And books with autistic characters make them feel so much less alone in the world.
+Finally, you’ll always find books on the best gifts for autistic children.
+Your child gains so much from reading about other kids like them.
+And books with autistic characters make them feel less alone in the world.

-Adventures With Big E, The Adventures of Pop Fantastic, and Cameron Goes to School are all amazing choices.
+Adventures With Big E, The Adventures of Pop Fantastic, and Cameron Goes to School are excellent choices.
 So, pick up a few titles that explain autism and make it easier to grasp.
-Your other children will benefit from reading these books, too, so they’re a great family gift option.
+Your other children will also benefit from reading these books, so they’re a great family gift option.